 - Hold the best and most organized garage sale of your military career!

 - Dig deep in the cabinets, refrigerator, and freezer and make meals at home to avoid wasting groceries.

 - Plan a goodbye meal with friends serving a "little bit of this and a little bit of that."
 Military friends will understand; non-military friends will find it funny.
 Send them home with a parting gift of a box of barely used spices and condiments.

-- Pick a room to begin separating professional gear for your sponsor and yourself, if needed.
+- Pick a room to begin separating professional gear for your sponsor and the spouse, if needed.

-- Set aside a space where movers will not enter ("do not pack" space) and store the items required for the car ride like suitcases and kid’s entertainment systems.
+- Set aside a space where movers will not enter ("do not pack" space) and put items here that you'll want for your travel, such as suitcases and kid’s entertainment systems.